m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 - February 2020 - February 2021 _12 months_
 - Turkey - Istanbul/Besiktas

-I had started as an intern and became a full-stack in 6 months by getting 2 promotions.
+I started as an intern and became a full-stack in 6 months by getting 2 promotions.

-I basically overhauled the company's SaaS, developed three MVPs and created landing pages.
+In a nutshell, I overhauled the company's SaaS, developed three MVPs, and created landing pages.

 ### BSM Technical Project - Web Developer